On the log minimal model program for $3$-folds over imperfect fields of characteristic $p>5$: Cone theorem II

 First assume $Z$ has positive dimension.
-Let $\phi:W\to X$ be a resolution so that $f:W\to Z$ is a morphism.
-Continue to run the argument of \cite[Proof of 3.3, paragraph 3]{BW17}, using $Y$ in place of $X$.
+Let $\phi:W\to X$ be the induced morphism obtained by resolving the singularities of the graph of $Y\bir Z$ so that $f:W\to Z$ is a morphism.
+Continue to run the argument of \cite[Proof of Lemma 3.3, Paragraph 3]{BW17}, using $Y$ in place of $X$.
 Note that in that argument it does not matter that $\Delta$ is not a boundary, for $\Theta$ is already not necessarily a boundary.
 We can simply choose $P$ sufficiently generally that $\Delta$ does not contain some component of $G$ in its support.
-We obtain a family of curves such that
+We obtain a family of curves $\{C_\alpha\}_{\alpha\in\Lambda}$ such that

 The required inequality then follows from \autoref{lem:inequality}.

 Now assume that $Z$ has dimension zero.
 This implies that we already had $L\num 0$, that is $-(K_X+B)\num \lambda H$ is ample.